Series: Mercy Thompson #10

 Unable to contact Adam and the rest of the pack, Mercy has allies to find and enemies to fight, and she needs to figure out which is which.
 Ancient powers stir, and Mercy must be her agile best to avoid causing a war between vampires and werewolves, and between werewolves and werewolves.
 And in the heart of the ancient city of Prague, old ghosts rise...

-My excitement for Silence Fallen has been unmet when it comes to the Mercy Thompson series by Patricia Briggs, but with this latest installment my excitement feels like it was prematurely set free, and without much cause.
+My excitement for Silence Fallen by Patricia Briggs has been unmet when it comes to the Mercy Thompson series.
+With this installment, though, my excitement felt premature.

-While there were some cool things that happened in Silence Fallen I think it would’ve worked best as a novella, or an in-between story until the next release.
+While there were some cool things that happened in Silence Fallen I think it would’ve worked best as a novella.